-In Puglia region, railway system is well developed.
+In the Puglia region, the railway system is well developed.
 Trains are on time and you can even go to small villages by train.
 Just be sure that you check the timetable before going to the station from trenitalia.com.
-Monopoli is very close to Bari city center.
+Monopoli is very close to Bari city centre.
 Therefore if you are staying in Bari and you don’t have time to discover other parts of Puglia, at least you can visit Monopoli for a different experience.
 You can reach Monopoli easily by car or train in half an hour.

 MONOPOLI OLD TOWN

 The castle just next to seaside is built in 1552 to control and defense the port of Monopoli.
 In 1600 it was enlarged.
 In 19.th century it was used as a prison.
 Nowadays it is hosts important cultural events.

 Monopoli Cathedral is also known as Basilica of the Madonna Della Madia otherwise Santa Maria della Madia.
 It is the main and Roman Catholic cathedral of the town.

 Construction of the building was completed in 1745.
 It is one of the famous structures of Monopoli.

 4. Church of St Francesco d’Assisi